Say hello to a new way to enjoy fajitas at a cookout! These Fajita Style Venison Kabobs mean no plates are required to enjoy your fajita flavors!

 While brats and burgers are the classic tailgating food up here.
 Sometimes we do like to mix things up.
 With the food on a stick craze here in Wisconsin, kebabs are a natural choice.

 For these Fajita Kabobs (also spelled ‘kebabs’), we marinated classic fajita ingredients (steak, onions, and green peppers) in oil, lime juice, and fajita seasonings.
-Turns out, that was the easy part.
+We did change thing up a bit with our steak though.
+Instead of grabbing a sirloin beef steak, we reached for one of the venison steaks that we have in the freezer.
+The flavors of venison go perfectly with the classic fajita seasonings here.

 Confession time: We had to make these kabobs twice.
 And, I really wish I could tell you that it was because they were so good that we ate them all without taking pictures, or something positive like that.